 It is easy and straightforward for Norwegian passport holders to obtain a valid eTA for New Zealand before they travel to the country.
 Since the travel authorization is an electronic document, travellers may apply online for an NZeTA, eliminating the need to visit an embassy or consulate.

-Norwegian nationals passing through New Zealand on their way to another destination will need to request a transit NZeTA visa waiver prior to their departure.
+Norwegian nationals passing through New Zealand on their way to another destination might need to request a transit NZeTA visa waiver prior to their departure.
 In addition, all cruise ship and airline crews travelling to New Zealand will be required to obtain a New Zealand Crew eTA before arriving in the country.
+The responsibility to apply for this document falls on employers.

-Norwegian applicants, as those from other eligible countries, must pay the IVL processing fee as well as the tourist tax using a credit or debit card.
+Norwegian applicants, like those from other eligible countries, might be asked to pay the IVL processing fee as well as the tourist tax using a credit or debit card.
 The International Visitor Conservation and Tourism Levy (IVL) is collected to support the local tourism infrastructure and to preserve the natural environment visitors enjoy during their stay in NZ.

 Citizens of Norway can very easily apply for the NZeTA from their smartphone, tablet, or personal computer.
 The entire application process is quite straightforward and should take no longer than 10 minutes to complete.

-The application for the NZeTA from Norway requires travellers to fill out some basic personal, passport and contact information.
-The form also has a section with simple questions regarding security and medical data such as whether the visitor has the intention of receiving medical treatment or consultation during their stay.
+The application for the New Zealand eTA from Norway will ask travellers to fill out some basic personal, passport and contact information.
+In addition to some simple questions regarding security and purpose of the trip.

 All sections of the form must be filled out entirely and accurately.
 Norwegian applicants are advised to double-check all the information filled out prior to submitting their NZeTA form in order to make sure that the data appears exactly in the same way it does on the passport bio page.

 Any inaccuracies or typing errors may result in delays, or even in the rejection of your application.
-If you have realized that you made a mistake in your NZeTA application after finalizing your travel authorization request, you may contact us immediately by replying to the confirmation email you have received.
+If you have realized that you made a mistake in your NZeTA application after finalizing your travel authorization request, you may contact us immediately by replying to the confirmation email sent to the address provided.

 When should citizens of Norway apply for an eTA for New Zealand?